SachinBahukhandi/laravel-shopify/README.md

 This is a maintained version of the wonderful but now deprecated original [Laravel Shopify App](https://github.com/gnikyt/laravel-shopify/).
 To keep things clean, this has been detached from the original.

 ----
-To install this package run:
+To install this package run the following:
 ```
 composer require kyon147/laravel-shopify
 ```